ASM Announces New President-Elect and Leadership

 Council on Microbial Sciences:

-The American Society for Microbiology is the largest single life science society, composed of more than 30,000 scientists and health professionals.
+The American Society for Microbiology is one of the largest professional societies dedicated to the life sciences and is composed of 36,000 scientists and health practitioners.
 ASM's mission is to promote and advance the microbial sciences.